Framework to guide the process for a post-market re-evaluation of medically important antimicrobials for veterinary use

 We review veterinary drugs (including antimicrobials) before they go on the market and monitor them once they are on the market.

-This approach to re-evaluation:
+This framework to re-evaluation:

-- considers domestic and international best practices for the post-market management of AMR risks
+- considers domestic and international best practices for the post-market management of AMR risks,

 Scope